 'Job Hunt': a phrase that strikes fear and doom into the bravest of hearts.
-It brings up memories of endless, repetitive application forms, forced smiles at networking events, and soul-sapping hours spent wading through job sites and the back pages of newspapers.
+It brings up memories of endless, repetitive application forms, forced smiles at networking events, and soul-sapping hours spent wading through job sites.
 How on earth can the process of looking for a job be anything but a drag?

 Well, as Mad Men's inimitable Peggy Olson says to Don Draper:

 "If you don't like what's being said, change the conversation."

 Early on in our careers, we learn the traditional methods of finding work:

 - Look for a job (online, in newspapers, and through agencies)

 - Apply for a job (using your CV or an application form)